anjaneyasarmavedula/comboofall/README.md

 - Shows 3 motivational slides
 - Navigation controls

-### 🧠 Quiz Section
+### 🧠 Quiz Section Which is personal productivity section
-- 10-question MCQ quiz
+- Few questions in the form of MCQ 's.
-- Instant feedback (✅❌)
-- Chart.js: Pie & Bar chart for score breakdown
+- Chart.js: Pie & Bar chart for Analysis

 ### 😂 Joke Generator
 - Programming jokes from JokeAPI